-Asthma causes the airways to become narrow, which makes it hard for your child to breathe.
+Asthma is a lung disorder that causes the airways to become narrow, making it hard to breathe.
 Asthma often starts in childhood, especially before age 5.

 Many common things can trigger asthma attacks, such as a cold, allergies, or breathing dust

 During an asthma attack, your child may wheeze, cough, or feel short of breath

 Doctors prescribe medicines for your child to take during an asthma attack, and sometimes medicines to help prevent attacks